-President Trump attends church service on St. Patrick’s Day
+President Trump attends church in between negative tweeting

-WASHINGTON (AP) — President Donald Trump is spending St. Patrick’s Day morning at church.
+WASHINGTON (AP) — President Donald Trump spent St. Patrick’s Day morning worshipping at the “Church of the Presidents” near the White House in between tweeting about everything from “Saturday Night Live” parodies of him to the late Sen. John McCain to the recent closure of a General Motors factory in Ohio.

-The president and his wife, first lady Melania (meh-LAH’-nee-ah) Trump, have joined parishioners for Sunday’s 11 a.m. service at St. John’s Episcopal Church .
+Trump and his wife, first lady Melania Trump, joined parishioners for Sunday’s 11 a.m. service at St. John’s Church, a historic yellow church across from the White House and Lafayette Park.
+Every president since James Madison, who served in the 1800s, has attended a service at St. John’s, according to the church.

-Interim rector W. Bruce McPherson greeted the Trumps as they arrived.
+The Rev. W. Bruce McPherson greeted the Trumps after the short drive from the White House.

-Many presidents have worshipped at St. John’s.
-The yellow church is located across the street from the White House alongside Lafayette Park.
+Before leaving the White House, Trump tweeted about NBC’s “Saturday Night Live” and threw out the idea of federal investigations into what he said is the show’s failure to mention “the other side.”
+He also tweeted negatively about McCain, the late Arizona senator who was a sharp Trump critic.

 Most Read Nation & World Stories